Jennifer Carroll Foy: Career

+Virginia House of Delegates

 In February 2017, Carroll Foy entered the race for the Second District seat in the Virginia House of Delegates.
 In her 2017 campaign, Carroll Foy ran on expanding Medicaid, raising the minimum wage, increasing teacher pay, and criminal justice reform.
 In November 2017, Carroll Foy beat Republican Mike Makee, and became delegate of Virginia's Second district.

 In the House of Delegates, Carroll Foy sat on the Courts of Justice, Finance, and Public Safety Committees.

+2021 gubernatorial campaign

 In 2020, Carroll Foy filed paperwork to seek the Democratic nomination in the 2021 Virginia gubernatorial election.
 On December 8, 2020, she announced plans to resign from the House of Delegates in order to focus full-time on her gubernatorial campaign.
 Her resignation came into effect on December 12, 2020.
-She, like fellow candidate Jennifer McClellan, would've been the first female Governor of Virginia, the second African-American governor after Douglas Wilder, and first African-American female governor of the United States if elected.
-However, former Governor Terry McAuliffe was renominated in the Democratic primary, instead.
+She, like fellow candidate Jennifer McClellan, would've been the first female governor of Virginia, the second African-American governor after Douglas Wilder, and first African-American female governor of the United States if elected.
+However, former governor Terry McAuliffe won the Democratic primary.

+Virginia State Senate

+In 2023, she was elected to the Virginia Senate, defeating former delegate Hala Ayala in the Democratic primary with 62.85% and Republican candidate Michael Van Meter with nearly 63% of the vote in the general election.